Best Optics For 300 Blackout – Reviews and Buying Guides w/FAQs

 Is this optic good for hunting?

-Generally, ACOG’s aren’t meant for hunters.
+Generally, ACOGs aren’t meant for hunters.
 They are meant to be used with service rifles and similar programs.
-Most states out there won’t even give permit to use ACOG for hunting.
-But if your state allows and you really want to use this for hunting, you can use it for hunting.
+Most states out there won’t even give a permit to use ACOG for hunting.
+But if your state allows and you want to use this for hunting, you can use it for hunting.
 But keep your hunting to short-range.
 It’s not capable of doing mid to long-range hunting.

 Where is this optic made in?

-I can understand a lot of folks get scared from seeing products made in China.
+I can understand a lot of folks get scared of seeing products made in China.
 Don’t worry, this product isn’t made in China.
-It’s designed and made in USA with imported materials.
-The materials used on this is really high-quality.
-You will get lifetime warranty from Trijicon as well.
+It’s designed and made in the USA with imported materials.
+The materials used in this is high-quality.
+You will get a lifetime warranty from Trijicon as well.

 2. ATN X-Sight-4K 3-14x Pro Edition Rifle Scope

 It’s been a while since I featured a night-vision scope on TargetChaser.
 If you are one of my old readers, you know how much I used to cover night vision optics.
-They are fascinating, they are mind blowing and awesome.
-When an opportunity arises to put one of this on the list, you bet I’m gonna do it.
+They are fascinating, they are mind-blowing, and awesome.
+When an opportunity arises to put one of these on the list, you bet I’m gonna do it.

-ATN is one of the best manufacturer when it comes to night vision products.
-In fact, it’s the best night vision riflescope for 300 Blackout.
+ATN is one of the best manufacturers of night vision products.
+It’s the best night vision riflescope for 300 Blackout.
 Yes, I’m not exaggerating a single bit.
 The build quality on this scope is something else (I mean it).
-While a lot of gen-1 and digital night vision products are made from plastic, ATN used aluminum as their base in this.
+While a lot of gen-1 and digital night vision products are made from plastic, ATN uses aluminum as their base.

-The is water, fog, and shock proof.
+The is water, fog, and shockproof.
 Making it a perfect choice for hunters.
 As you can use it in any weather and lighting condition, the opportunity to use this increases a lot.
-In terms of build quality alone, there is no complaints regarding this.
+In terms of build quality alone, there are no complaints regarding this.

 This uses a smart ATN Sensor that is capable of recording and viewing footage at 4K resolution.
 Thus, the name.
 The eye relief on this is quite generous as well.
 This was made for both day and night uses.